hodgettsp/ces_data/paper.md

 library(dplyr)
 ```

-Upon installation and loading of the `CESR` package, use the `get_ces` function to load in the desired CES survey dataset.
+Upon installation and loading of the `cesR` package, use the `get_ces()` function to load in the desired CES survey dataset.
 In this case that is the CES 2019 phone survey.

 ```
 get_ces("ces2019_phone")